anderson-de-sousa/anderson-de-sousa/README.md

 💬 I believe this: "We are not students of some subject matter, but students of problems.
 And problems may cut right across the borders of any subject matter or discipline." - Karl Popper.

-📫 How to reach me: ...
+📫 How to reach me:
 <div>
 <a href="https://www.linkedin.com/in/anderson-de-sousa/" target="_blank"><img loading="lazy" src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 </div>

+&nbsp;

 ⚡ Language & Tools:
  <div>